hribeir0/moodle-theme_stream/README.md

 ## Features

-- Social media support (Facebook, Youtube, Instagram, Linkedin, Pinterest)
+- Social media support (Facebook, Youtube, Instagram, Linkedin, Pinterest, Twitter)
 - Full Width or narrow (like Boost)
-- Ability to add block after secondary navigation in the course page (check my course presentation block)
+- Ability to add blocks before main content on the course page (check my course presentation block) and homepage
 - Course header image from the course setting (defaults to theme image)
 - Course completion in the course header
 - Quick admin menu